dominodatalab/cucu/README.md

 ## tagging a new release

-To tag a new release of cucu on your branch you can simply run `make release` and it'll update the package version and create a new git tag which you can then add those changes to your PR and `git push origin --tags` to push the new tag up to git.
+To tag a new release of cucu, first create a branch.
+On your new branch you can simply run `make release` and it'll update the package version and create a new git tag.
+Add those changes to a git commit and run `git push origin --tags [your branch name here]` to push the new tag up to git.
+Then, you can create a PR for the new release.